 view(0,75) shading interp lightangle(-45,30) h.FaceLighting = 'gouraud'; h.AmbientStrength = 0.3; h.DiffuseStrength = 0.8; h.SpecularStrength = 0.9; h.SpecularExponent = 25; h.BackFaceLighting = 'unlit';

 After obtaining the surface object's handle using

-findobj, you can set properties that
+findobj, you can set properties

-of these properties.
+detailed descriptions of these properties.